The Still Alarm (1926 film)

 The Still Alarm is a 1926 American silent drama film directed by Edward Laemmle and starring Helene Chadwick, William Russell, and Richard Travers, based on the 1887 play of the same name.
+The play had previously been adapted to film in 1918.

 Plot

 As described in a film magazine review, Lucy leaves her husband, fireman Richard Fay, for the politician Perry Dunn.
 Eighteen years later, Dick is a fire battalion chief.
 His adopted daughter Drina meets the modeste Madame Celeste, who really is the missing Lucy.
 Dunn decoys Drina to his apartment.
 Fire breaks out and Dick and other firemen arrive.
 Dick discovers Drina in the building and rescues her.
 He then thrashes Dunn.
 Trapped in the flames, he lowers Dunn to safety.
 Dick and his men escape along a narrow cornice, pressed against the wall in single file, until out of the building.
 Drina is taken home by Lucy, and later a reconciliation follows.

 Preservation

-A print of The Still Alarm, on loan from a private collector, is in the collection of the Library of Congress.
+A digital copy of The Still Alarm made from a complete 16mm print from the collection of a private collector is held by the Library of Congress.